AmberC0209/PaddleX/docs/other_devices_support/paddlepaddle_install_MLU.en.md

 # Cambricon MLU Installation Tutorial for PaddlePaddle

 Currently, PaddleX supports the Cambricon MLU370X8 chip.
-Considering environmental differences, we recommend using the **Cambricon MLU development image provided by PaddlePaddle** to prepare your environment.
+Considering environmental differences, we recommend using the <b>Cambricon MLU development image provided by PaddlePaddle</b> to prepare your environment.

 ## 1. Docker Environment Preparation
 Pull the image.
 This image is for development only and does not include a pre-compiled PaddlePaddle installation package.